 Spend the morning sailing through Halong Bay.
 After an early lunch (or brunch meal) disembark your cruise and return to Hanoi.
-Here you will have an early dinner before transferring to the airport for your onward flight.
-Fly one hour and 10 minutes to Hue.
+Here you will transfer to the airport for your onward flight.
+Fly 1 hour and 20 minutes to Danang and transfer to Hoi An.